echocyber-ai/food-calorie-estimator/README.md

 ---

-## 📸 Screenshot
-(Insert a screenshot of your Colab prediction output here)
-You can take a screenshot, crop it, and upload it to GitHub later.

----

 ## 💡 Future Ideas
 - Use a custom-trained food classifier
 - Turn it into a web or mobile app